Risk Warning: Your Capital is at Risk.

 Bet on the Diminishing Supply of Silver

 The supply picture for silver might be one of the most attractive reasons for trading in the commodity.

 Production numbers of silver have stagnated in recent years.
 This was made worse by the COVID-19 pandemic.
 Unless prices pick up substantially, many mining projects could remain on hold.

 At the same time, the silver scrap supply has been low since 2014.
 The combination of low scrap supply and low mine production could be a recipe for higher prices.

 Bet on Increased Demand for Silver

 Silver is a way to bet on growing global industrial demand for metals.
 But even if industrial demand for silver remains fairly consistent, trading demand can be much more variable.

-Increases in investment demand can result in significant increases in silver prices, particularly when supply remains constrained.
+Increases in silver trading demand can result in significant increases in prices, particularly when supply remains constrained.

-One reason investment demand might pick up is the gold/silver ratio, which as of early-2020 is at its highest level in many decades.
-This may be taken as a sign that silver is under-valued.
+One reason demand might pick up is the gold/silver ratio, which as of early-2020 is at its highest level in many decades.
+This may be taken as a sign that silver is undervalued.